Improving threshold for fault-tolerant color code quantum computing by flagged weight optimization: Improving threshold for fault-tolerant color code quantum computing

-In Eq.~\eqref{weight_data_z_error_correction}, we do not use flag information for the weight of the $Z$ data errors at the initial time step.
+In Eq.~\eqref{weight_data_z_error_correction}, we do not use flag information for the weights of the edges corresponding to $Z$ data errors at the initial time step.
 This is because the procedure for a syndrome measurement consists of a cycle of first performing an $X$ stabilizer measurement, followed by a $Z$ stabilizer measurement, so there is no flag information for the $Z$ data errors at the initial time step.

 The memory requirement to store the weights scales linearly with respect to the number of data qubits because each probability of data error or measurement error occurring is conditioned only on measurement outcomes of locally located flag qubits, the number of which is constant.
 When applying this method to a decoder, the increase in computational overhead for the decoding is solely due to the computational cost of retrieving weight values from stored information based on the flag values.
 This overhead is similar to that of a common weight-setting procedure.